 The Open Classroom Lunch Program provides a fresh, healthy meal for our learning and growing children.

 We adapt to childrens’ special allergen free requirements such as gluten free or dairy free.
 We are proud to provide balanced vegetarian options every day in addition to traditional meals.
-The food is prepared fresh daily and we avoid food that is prepackaged or filled with preservatives.
+The food is prepared fresh daily and we avoid food that is filled with preservatives.
 Our daily vegetable and fruit choice cart contains several types of vegetables so there are many attractive options for the kids to choose from.
 We also serve hormone free milk, soy milk, and filtered water, no sugar-filled beverages.

-Meals are $3.00 per child or $5.00 per adult.
+Meals are $3.25 per child or $4.50 per adult.
 We also participate in the federal free and reduced lunch program for those students who may need financial assistance to help pay for their meals.
 Families may apply at any time throughout the school year, applications are available in the main office.

 It has in depth and visual explanations of the system we use.

-Please contact OC Lunch if you have any questions.
+Please contact OC Lunch if you have any questions: 801.578.8225.

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
-Remedies and complaint filing deadlines vary by program or incident.
+In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

-Persons with disabilities who require alternative means of communication for program information (e.g., Braille, large print, audiotape, American Sign Language, etc.) should contact the responsible Agency or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
+Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
+Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.

-To file a program discrimination complaint, complete the USDA Program Discrimination Complaint Form, AD-3027, found online at How to File a Program Discrimination Complaint and at any USDA office or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
+To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027) found online at: http://www.ascr.usda.gov/complaint_filing_cust.html, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
 To request a copy of the complaint form, call (866) 632-9992.
-Submit your completed form or letter to USDA by: (1) mail: U.S. Department of Agriculture, Office of the Assistant Secretary for Civil Rights, 1400 Independence Avenue, SW, Washington, D.C.
-20250-9410; (2) fax: (202) 690-7442; or (3) email: firstname.lastname@example.org.
+Submit your completed form or letter to USDA by: